 HISTORY CURRICULUM PLANNING

 We use the objectives set out in the National Curriculum as the basis for our planning in history, but we have adapted this to the local context.
-We ensure that there are opportunities for pupils of all abilities to develop their skills and knowledge in each unit and we build planned progression into the scheme of work so that the pupils are increasingly challenged as they move up through the school (see progression table of skills and knowledge below).
+We ensure that there are opportunities for pupils of all abilities to develop their skills and knowledge in each unit and we build planned progression into the scheme of work so that the pupils are increasingly challenged as they move up through the school (see progression of substantive and disciplinary knowledge below).

 The long-term plan maps out the topics to be covered over the 4 year cycle (KS2) or 3 year cycle (EYFS/KS1).

-History Key Knowledge themes
+History Substantive Knowledge Concepts

 Assessment is built into our programmes of work.
 Children’s work is recorded in History books and the red home-school books sometimes with evaluations from the pupils.
 Flashback retrieval questions at the start of lessons and end of unit quizzes are used to assess children’s recall of historical knowledge.